Elviria

 Elviria is an ruralisation on the Costa del Sol, 6 km (4 mi) from the old town of Marbella, Andalucia.
 The nearest airport is located in Málaga at a 45 km (27 mi) distance and the nearest train station in Fuengirola.
 Elviria is a lively low density residential areas with amenities.
 As the center of Marbella East it has shopping facilities, restaurants and bars.
 The area is covered with vegetation, mostly native pine trees and cork oaks.
 Elviria is a villa area with some low rise luxury apartment complexes between the villas.

-Just a ten-minute drive from the centre of Marbella, is close to the many amenities of the bustling town of Marbella.
+Elviria is a ten-minute drive from the centre of Marbella, and is close to the many amenities of the aforementioned town.

-Elviria hills (La Mairena and El Soto de Marbella) offer views towards the Sierra Nevada, the Mediterranean Sea, the Rock of Gibraltar and the African coast.
+The Elviria hills (La Mairena and El Soto de Marbella) offer views towards the Sierra Nevada, the Mediterranean Sea, the Rock of Gibraltar and the African coast.
 The village is surrounded by a UNESCO biosphere reserve called La Sierra de las Nieves.

 Education and Health

-Elviria has three international private schools on its territory: the German Hoffman college and ECOS (both in La Mairena), as well as the English International College.
-Close to hand are the Hospital Costa del Sol and numerous private clinics.
+Elviria has three international private schools on its territory: the German Hoffman college, ECOS (both in La Mairena), as well as the English International College.
+Close at hand are the Hospital Costa del Sol, and numerous private clinics.